 The Maybank Group offers a comprehensive range of products and services that include commercial banking, investment banking, Islamic banking, offshore banking, leasing and hire purchase, insurance, factoring, trustee services, asset management, stock broking, nominee services, venture capital and Internet banking.

-Maybank commenced operations in Brunei Darussalam as its first overseas unit in November 1960.
+Maybank commenced operations in Brunei as its first overseas unit in 1960.
 The bank provides full retail and commercial banking products and services.
 Over the years, Maybank Brunei has continued to thrive and sustain its success in the face of a challenging economic climate.
-The bank won Best Small and Medium Enterprise (SME) Bank Brunei in 2017, awarded by Capital Finance International, UK.
-In 2017, Maybank Brunei was awarded the Fastest Growing Foreign Bank in Brunei by the Global Banking and Finance Review, UK for the third consecutive year.

-In 1974, UOB started its operations in Brunei Darussalam under Overseas Union Bank.
+In 1974, UOB started its operations in Brunei under Overseas Union Bank.
 The bank opened its second branch in Kuala Belait in 1984.
 The two branches took on UOB’s name when Overseas Union Bank merged with UOB in January 2002.
-On October 1, 2005, the bank relocated its branch office in Bandar Seri Begawan.
+Three years later, the bank relocated its branch office in Bandar Seri Begawan.

-In 2015, UOB Brunei divested its retail banking business.
+UOB Brunei divested its retail banking business in 2015.
 Since then, their focus as a bank is in wholesale banking, onboarding and providing banking services and facilities such as current accounts, time deposits, remittance services, overdraft, trade finance, term loans, working capital and project financing facilities, loan syndication and transaction banking.